 Resi’s building regulations package

-At Resi, we offer a comprehensive building regulations package for £775 per floor.
+At Resi, we offer a comprehensive building regulations package from £775.
 Using your existing planning drawings, we’ll be able to create…

 - Preparation of technical drawings and construction notes